alexanderfrombrest/Property-Analysis-Dashboard/README.md

 ## Important!
 *Dear Peer Reviewer,
 I have been making improvements on my project and accidentally force pushed new repo to main instead of master on 27/04/2024 so initial commit made on 21/04/2024 disappeared...
 I am extremelly sorry for that and hope for your forbearance.
-Maybe you managed to review it before 27/04 :)*
+I hope that managed to review the project before 27/04 :)*

 ### Objective:
 Creation of end-to-end batch data pipeline and a dashboard for analysis of Polish real estate market based on https://www.otodom.pl/.